 Retirement age is approaching, the main goal is to be patient and smart with your funds.

 • Take the time to understand exactly how your retirement savings will become your retirement income.
-Review your portfolio with your Emerj360 advisor to see if anything should be adjusted.
+Review your portfolio with your Emerj360 financial professional to see if anything should be adjusted.
 By this age, you should assess your portfolio annually, if not more frequently.

 • Wait until full retirement age (66 if you were born between1943 and 1954) before taking Social Security to maximize your benefits.